As always, Tom Flynn has written another spirited essay, this time in response to Dennis Prager on atheism and consolation.

 I agree with pretty much everything he writes.
 Yet I find myself thinking, “Yeah, but …” as I read it.

 I think the first thing that needs to be said is that what counts as “consolation” is inherently subjective: it’s going to vary from person to person and from time to time.
 Some people will find it consoling to know that the dead cannot suffer, whereas other people will not.
 I guess that has at least something to do with how much a person was suffering before or at the time of their death.
 When someone dies after a long and painful battle with a terrible illness, I think most loved ones are comforted by the fact that the deceased person is no longer suffering.
 But when it comes to the death of little children who presumably were in perfect health at the time of their murder, I doubt most parents will be consoled by the fact that the children are not suffering.

-Prager denies that “the dead do not suffer” offers any true consolingget taunted on the playground, they fall and skin their knees.
-Their
+Prager denies that “the dead do not suffer” offers any true consolingasks.
+“Would they have suffered if they had lived on?”
+If you live in

 power.
 “Were these children suffering before their lives were taken?” he

 the real world, you know the answer is yes.
 Everyone suffers!
 Children